idoshahar96-sudo/brain-bleed-algorithm-evaluation/README.md

 ## Background

-Intracranial hemorrhage (ICH) is a bleeding inside the skull and a time-critical finding on CT scans, where faster detection can materially change patient outcomes.
+Intracranial hemorrhage (ICH) is a condition involving bleeding within the skull and a time-critical finding on CT scans, where faster detection and intervention can significantly improve patient outcomes.
 AI triage tools are increasingly deployed alongside radiologists to flag likely-positive scans so they can be pulled out of an otherwise first-in-first-out reading queue and reviewed sooner.